Roy Rogers: Early life

+Career

 Music career

 After 19-year-old Len's return to Lawndale, his sister Mary suggested that he audition for the Midnight Frolic radio program, which was broadcast over KMCS in Inglewood.
 A few nights later, wearing a Western shirt that Mary had made for him, he overcame his shyness and appeared on the program playing guitar, singing, and yodeling.
 A few days later, he was asked to join a local country music group, the Rocky Mountaineers.
 He accepted the group's offer and became a member in August 1931.

 By September 1931, Len hired the Canadian-born Bob Nolan, who answered the group's classified ad in the Los Angeles Herald-Examiner that read, "Yodeler for old-time act, to travel.
 Tenor preferred."
 Nolan stayed with the group only a short time, but Len and he stayed in touch.
 Nolan was replaced by Tim Spencer.

 In the spring of 1932, Len, Spencer, and another singer, Slumber Nichols, left the Rocky Mountaineers to form a trio, which soon failed.
 Throughout that year, Len and Spencer moved through a series of short-lived groups, including the International Cowboys and the O-Bar-O Cowboys.
 When Spencer left the O-Bar-O Cowboys to take a break from music, Len joined Jack LeFevre and His Texas Outlaws, who were a popular act on a local Los Angeles radio station.

 In early 1933, Len, Nolan, and Spencer formed the Pioneers Trio, with Slye on guitar, Nolan on string bass, and Spencer as lead vocalist.
 They rehearsed for weeks refining their vocal harmonies.
 During this time, Len continued to work with his radio singing group, while Spencer and Nolan began writing songs for the trio.
 In early 1934, the fiddle player Hugh Farr joined the group, adding a bass voice to their vocal arrangements.
 Later that year, the Pioneers Trio became the Sons of the Pioneers when a radio station announcer changed their name because he felt they were too young to be pioneers.
 The name was received well and fit the group, which was no longer a trio.

 By summer 1934, the popularity and fame of the Sons of the Pioneers extended beyond the Los Angeles area and quickly spread across the country through short syndicated radio segments that were later rebroadcast across the United States.
 The Sons of the Pioneers signed a recording contract with the newly founded Decca label and made their first commercial recording on August 8, 1934.
 One of the first songs recorded during that first session was "Tumbling Tumbleweeds", written by Bob Nolan.
 Over the next two years, the Sons of the Pioneers recorded 32 songs for Decca, including the classic "Cool Water".